Indonesian slang: Particles

-Many slang particles are used in the end of a sentence.
+Many slang modal particles are used in the end of a sentence.
 Usually, these particles do not directly change the sentence's meaning, in the sense that the truth conditions remain the same.
 However, they can have other effects, such as emphasizing a sentence, or suggesting hesitancy.
 They can be used to reinforce the social link between speaker and listener.

 For example, the sentence Dia datang (she/he comes) could be modified by one of the following particles: